 The bad news is that explaining exactly how to do it could easily fill another two or three blog posts.

 So instead of bombarding this post with even more information, I’ve broken some of my best relationship-building tips down into an email series.
-Just enter your email address in the form below and I’ll show you how to start conversations that lead to relationships.

 Over the course of a few emails, you’ll learn:

 - How to start and sustain great small talk in any situation